fuiyo/modmailbot-wiki/Faq.md

 ## 2. What's The `customReply` Option For In The Config File ?
 (for some serious situation that requires some actions to prevent confusion)

+## 3. Support for other databases
+This modmailbot only supports (currently) MongoDB, as its hard for us to add support for more databases.
+With that said, if you can, please do contribute codes that adds support for other databases. 🤗🤗

+## 4. Why MongoDB
+We chose MongoDB as its simple to setup and use with the help of [mongoosejs](https://npmjs.com/mongoose).